World Baseball Classic (WBC) Logo

 The fifth event, held in 2023, featured an expanded field of 20 teams, making it the largest in the competition’s history.
 Japan claimed its third title, defeating the United States 3–2 in an intense final.
 The showdown between Shohei Ohtani and Mike Trout in the closing moments became one of the most iconic highlights in the tournament’s history, leaving a lasting impression on fans worldwide.

 The tournament’s format has been continually refined over the years.
 Rules regarding player eligibility and pitch limits were introduced to protect athletes’ health.
-Organizers also improved the revenue-sharing system among participating federations, ensuring greater support for developing baseball nations.
+Organizers also improved the revenue-sharing system among participating federations, ensuring greater support for the development of baseball nations.

 This global event has become a vital platform for expanding baseball’s international presence.
-It has fostered the sport’s development in non-traditional markets, with a notable increase in professional players from Europe, Australia, and Asia joining MLB.
+It has fostered the sport’s development in non-traditional markets, with a notable increase in the number of professional players from Europe, Australia, and Asia joining MLB.

-By 2023, the competition had become one of the most prestigious international baseball tournaments, attracting the world’s top talent.
-It has significantly contributed to the globalization of baseball, offering new opportunities for the sport to grow.
+By 2023, the competition had become one of the most prestigious international baseball tournaments, attracting the world’s top talent and significantly contributing to the sport’s globalization, creating new growth opportunities.
 The tournament’s success has elevated competition among national teams and solidified its place in the international baseball calendar.

-Many MLB stars opted out in their early years, prioritizing their league commitments.
+Many MLB stars opted out in their early years, prioritizing their commitments to the league.
 However, its growing prestige has transformed participation into a career highlight for players.
-Representing their country is now seen as a source of pride and honor, enhancing the competition’s appeal for fans and players alike.
+Representing their country is now a source of pride and honor, enhancing the competition’s appeal to fans and players alike.

 Meaning and History